Shusuke-O/shusuke_o.github.io/index.md

 ### Development of Minimalistic Exoskeleton(April 2017 - March 2018)
 Research Interests - Robotics, Soft Robotics, Rehabilitation Robotics

-As a Visiting Scholar in the BioRobotics Lab of Prof. David Reinkensmeyer, I made an exoskeleton using a soft actuator that auguments the force of the pinch motion.
+As a Visiting Scholar in the BioRobotics Lab of Professor David Reinkensmeyer, I made an exoskeleton using a soft actuator that auguments the force of the pinch motion.

 - I analyzed mechanical properties of the soft actuator creating the test bench
 - made an exoskeleton using soft robotics(soft robotics, Control, Electronics)